-There are always plenty of things to do before your interview, including updating your resume and researching the company, so choosing your outfit may not be your first priority.
+There are always plenty of things to do before your interview, including updating your resume and researching the company, so choosing your outfit may not be your priority.

-But making a good first impression with a polished, professional outfit can be really important, especially when you’re competing against many other qualified candidates for the job.
+But making a good first impression with a polished, professional outfit can be important, especially when you’re competing against many other qualified candidates for the job.

 Your interview outfit can communicate that you’re professional, organized, and a good fit for the company, so you want to make sure you get it right.